Dlubal-Software/osgPairo/README.rst

 Building
 ========

-OSG, and you'll also need one of these (though you already needed it to build osgCairo, so...)
+OSG, and you'll also need one of these:

 `64bit GTK+ Libs <http://www.gtk.org/download/win64.php 64bit GTK+ Libs>`_